solarina/zion-docs/README.md

 ![login](resources/payment-page.png)

-On this page they can choose from the list of available coins, and after transaction verification you are going to receive the money
+On this page they can choose from the list of available coins, and after verification of the transaction, you can receive the money.

 ## Verify order

-After verification of the order, our server will send a POST request to your shop callback URL.
+After verification of the order, our server will send a POST request to your shop's callback URL.
 The payload or the body of the request is like this:

 ```json
 {